uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *
 ## 4) Upload a Single Data File Using a GUID
 * * *
-In this mode, a record that representing the data file with a pre-generated GUID must be already existing in the Gen3 data common's database of the `Indexd` service.
+In this mode, a record that represents the data file with a pre-generated GUID must already exist in the Gen3 data common's database of the `Indexd` service.
 The GUID or `object_id` for a submitted data file can then be obtained via graphQL query or viewing the data file JSON record in the graphical model of the project.

 Once the GUIDs have been assigned to the data files for upload, the gen3-client can be used to upload files to object storage using the `gen3-client upload-single` command.